Spare Change Investment Calculator

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

-Spare change investing - rounding up every card transaction to the nearest pound and investing the difference - sounds trivial.
-A 60p round-up on a 2.40 coffee feels like nothing.
-But do it 6-8 times a day, and it's 3-5 a day, 90-150 a month, 1,100-1,800 a year.
-Over 20 years at market returns, that compounds into something meaningful.
+Spare change investing — rounding every card transaction up to the nearest whole unit of currency and investing the difference — sounds trivial.
+A small round-up on a single coffee feels like nothing.
+Across many transactions a day it adds up to a few units a day, tens to hundreds a month.
+Over 20 years at typical long-run market returns, the result can compound into something meaningful.

 This calculator takes a daily average round-up amount and projects it forward as a standard monthly investment.
-At 3 a day for 30 years with a 7% real return, you'd end up with roughly 110,000 - from money that felt like loose change.
-The compounding is what makes the number surprising, not the daily amount.
+At a few currency units a day for several decades with a long-run real return assumption, the projection shows a balance well into the tens or hundreds of thousands — from money that felt like loose change.
+The compounding is what makes the number surprising, not the daily amount itself.

-The approach works best as an add-on to real saving, not a replacement.
-Someone saving nothing else won't hit financial goals on round-ups alone.
-Paired with a proper pension or tax-advantaged savings account contribution, it's a low-friction extra channel that captures money people would otherwise fail to save.
+The approach works best as an add-on to deliberate saving, not a replacement.
+Someone saving nothing else is unlikely to hit financial goals on round-ups alone.
+Paired with regular contributions to a retirement account or other tax-advantaged vehicle (whichever applies in the user's country), it can act as a low-friction extra channel that captures money that would otherwise be spent.

 Run it with sensible defaults

-Using average daily round-up of 3, time horizon of 20, annual investment return of 7%, the calculation works out to 46,883.40.
-Nudge the inputs toward your own situation and the output recalculates instantly.
+Using an average daily round-up of 3, a time horizon of 20 years, and an annual investment return of 7%, the calculation works out to roughly 46,883.40.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation